ChunanGang/15-466-f21-base1/README.md

 ## How To Play:

-WASD to Move, mouse to aim and shoot
+WASD to Move, mouse to aim and shoot with left click.

 Sources: N/A, all picture draw by ourselves.